TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 2 - Performance Dashboards/3.2.4-esxi-contention/_index.md

 - You can change the time period to the period of your interest.
 The maximum number will be reflected accordingly.
 Select an ESXi Host from the table
 - All the health charts will automatically show the KPI of selected cluster.
-- For performance, it’s important to show both depth and breadth of performance problem.
+- For performance, it's important to show both depth and breadth of performance problem.
 A problem that impacts 1-2 VM requires a different troubleshooting that a problem that impacts all VMs in the cluster.
 - Worst CPU Overlap among VM in the host is included as it indicates a lot of interrupts.
 A running VM was interrupted because VMkernel needs the physical core to run something else.
 A high and frequent number of interruptions is not healthy.
 This can also impact the VM performance.
 - Expect the network error 1% and dropped packet to be 0 most of the times, if not always.
-If it’s not, analyze to see if there is any patterns across all ESXi Hosts, and bring it up to your network team.
+If it's not, analyze to see if there is any patterns across all ESXi Hosts, and bring it up to your network team.

 ## Points to Note